baxterdemers/precinct_matching_framework/README.md

 Goals:

 1. Improve iteration speed of County Matches
-2. Isolate changes to a particluar county while making it
+2. Isolate changes to a particluar county to enable parallel data processing.